ZMYaro/tumblr-portal-theme/README.md

 6. If it looks good, select the blue ”Save” button.

 Certain customization options are available; not all have been tested.
 Feel free to report issues in GitHub.
 I recommend Background color #2D3337 and ContentBackground color #F8F9F5.

+While I cannot control what you do on your own blog, I do ask that you leave the links in the sidebar giving credit to Valve for creating _Portal_ and myself for writing this theme.